Stoops-ML/aerofoils/README.md

 - plot of all activations of all layers available by toggling `print_activations = True`
 - the computational graph is available by toggling `print_comp_graph = True`
 - neural networks found in [neural network script](NeuralNets.py).
 Allow learning by toggling `find_LR = False`
+- scripts will work on GPU if available
+- [interactive 2D PCA figure](2D_PCA.py) plots the two largest principal components of all aerofoils (within a directory), and plots the corresponding aerofoil for easy comparisons

 ### Resources
 - aerofoils downloaded from [Airfoil Tools](airfoiltools.com), with aerodynamic data provided by